hb020/batterymeter/README.md

 ## Buttons

-ON: short press button at the back
+ON: short press button at the back.

 OFF: long press button at the back, or via software control.

-Switch between AC and DCIS measurement, or leave remote control: press the navigation switch
+Switch between AC and DCIS measurement, or leave remote control: press the navigation switch.

 Change range: via left/right of the navigation switch.
 The 'Auto' range is at both ends.